grafeas/kritis/kritis-charts/README.md

 ### Enabling the Container Analysis API
 You will need to enable the Container Analysis API and enable Vulnerability Scanning in your Google Cloud Console project.
-Instructions can be found in the `Before you Begin` section of the [Getting Image Vulnerabilities](https://cloud.google.com/container-registry/docs/get-image-vulnerabilities#before_you_begin) docs. kritis can only inspect images hosted in projects that have both of these enabled.
+Instructions can be found in the `Before you Begin` section of the [Getting Image Vulnerabilities](https://cloud.google.com/container-registry/docs/get-image-vulnerabilities#before_you_begin) docs. kritis can only inspect images hosted in projects that have both of these enabled, and have already been scanned for vulnerabilities.

 ### Creating a Container Analysis Secret
 You will need to create a Kubernetes secret, which will provide kritis with the auth required to get vulnerability information for images.